lemonjesus/S5L8702-FMISS-Tools/Documentation.md

 It appears that the immediate is not used in this function, but that hasn't been tested.

-### `0x03` Dereference Pointer In Register
+### `0x03` Dereference RAM Pointer In Register
-Used to dereference the contents of a register.
+Used to dereference a RAM address in a register.
 For example, if `r1` has an address in it, you can get the value at the address into `r0` by saying

 ```
 0x0300000100000000